Skip to main content

 Why Choose ALPS Electrical for Solar Installation?

-We are a family-run business based in Yarm, Teesside, with over 250 five-star reviews on Checkatrade and a perfect 10 out of 10 rating.
+We are a family-run business based in Yarm, Teesside, with over 375 five-star reviews on Checkatrade, 124 Google reviews, and a perfect 10 out of 10 rating.
 We are one of the most highly rated solar installers in the North East, and we have earned that reputation through consistent quality, transparent pricing, and exceptional aftercare.

 Every installation is carried out by our own experienced team, never subcontracted.
 We document many of our installations on our YouTube channel, giving you full transparency into our workmanship and the systems we install.
 We provide genuine aftercare support, answering questions and helping with monitoring long after your installation is complete.